camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/04-expression-resolving.html.md

 }
 ```

-We can use the same feature to call a business method of an EJB in a service task, using the `camunda:expression="myEjb.method()"`-extension.
+We can use the same feature to call a business method of an EJB in a service task, using the `camunda:expression="${myEjb.method()}"`-extension.
 Note that this requires a `@Named`-annotation on the MyEjb-class.